Romain7426/Mouton1/README.md

    Regarding typing, we then met [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)), and we had a cognitive dissonance: this language is amazing, but does not care about typing at all.
 From the user point of view, there's no type (of course, in-memory data are typed).
 And the language was so powerful and easy.
 With very few lines of code, we could run quite powerful programs.
 In spirit, [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) was the opposite of [OCaml](https://en.wikipedia.org/wiki/OCaml), and it was way easier & simple to use.
 (A quick note about so-called "functional programming" & "first-order functions": it does not matter, nobody cares.
 An actual full-fledged functional language is very complex, for nothing; the issue is to remember the current stack of lexical environments; *OCaml* & *Scheme* cope with that complexity in removing variables and substituting them with "bindings", and so-called *let-bindings*.
 Such choices are definitely understandable, but are not user-friendly; variables are the way to go; let-bindings are a creepy work-around in spirit, and slow in facts.
 Having both, variables & lexical stacked environment remembered means that the whole call-stack must be remembered at & for each *lambda*, which is huge - basically, it means that the call-stack is duplicated each time - and obviously, implementing 'call/cc' is trivial with such a feature.
 If in-line anymous functions are handy, remembering lexical environment does not worth it - just provide the global the environment so such functions.
 Or one can do the *Pascal* way: local functions cannot be objects (which is not convenient at all).) <br>
    So, please, type as less as possible your description languages.
 In spirit, description languages should be like [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).
 And description languages implies that they are no variables (nor let-bindings).

+### Temporal DSL

+Then, after spatial descriptions (the «objects»), we wanted timporal description (the «narrative»).
+Well well well.
+Now we can tell you that this is a very very very big dragon.
+ - (a) We quickly realized we need a «scripting» language: variables & procedures were needed.
+Better, at some point, we wanted the game to be driven from the narrative (makes sense, right).
+Duh...
+So a full-fledged scripting language was developed. <br>
+       Such a choice is definitely understandable.
+But one should keep in mind that this is a very large & complex task, and that the scripting language should be kept as feature-less as possible - it should not make coffee & toasts.
+And it will already be very complicated.
+ - (b) That task was started without any actual lecture on such a subject, which could have been very very useful.
+In the end, the dragon got defeated, the narrative description language did work, but it was ugly.
+ - (c) Language design issues aside, the main issue is that, actually, they are two competiting sub-programs in one program: the script engine & the game engine.
+Technological speaking, what we needed were «cooperative threads» («non-preempting threads», «co-routines», «fibers»), but we did know that.
+With «cooperative threads», one can have the two engines running in their own environment, and then we just have to write some in-between communication stuffs.
+The advantage of that is both engines can be black boxes; especially, the scripting language can be taken from any where, and it could be run without knowing anything about it.
+Same thing for the game engine. <br>
+   We were not aware of that useful technology.
+Instead, we flattened and linearized both engines, and we had kernel which ran each one step of the first engine and then one step of the second engine.
+We did not conceptually thought about that.
+We were looking for a way to defeat that dragon, and that's the bottom-up solution we came up with - we did not realize what we were doing, we implemented these features because we needed them. <br>
+   A good consequence was that the game engine was rewritten - it was still not good, but before that it was just a hell bunch of global variables and mutually recursive functions, where no-one could infer any semantic except the main developer.
+So that was definitely an improvement. <br>
+   On the other hand, scripting language are easier when recursively interpreted.
+But the linearization & step-wise design implied to break that down.
+What should have been was to take the full step and develop a bytecode.
+We did not know that, but, in facts, bytecode is not very complicated - so that step could have been taken.
+Instead, a halfway solution was designed, the worst of the two world: stepped interpretation.
+Never do «stepped interpretation» - it's complicated as hell - bytecode is simpler.
+ - (d) As of now, I rewrote that whole part.
+It generates bytecode.
+It's easier, more powerfull, less buggy, and simpler.
+The narrative description language is called «PScript» for «Pascal Scripting Language».
+I tried to make as simple as possible, with variables, type-less as Scheme, no *lex* and no *yacc*.
+There are many things to be improved, to be tested, but the core works, and works pretty well.
+ - (e) The program now has an explicit kernel part, and two explicit cooperative threads: script & game.
+It makes much more sense.

+## Future & TODOs

+First, that game is ***NOT*** maintained.
+Patches are welcome, but the program is not actively developed.
+The point of that GiHub repository is to show off the work that we did - and it's still not a bad piece of software.

+Regarding the future & TODOs, there are many things:
+ - (i) Be able to walk a negative-curvature manifold (projective plan) would be great.
+ - (ii) Refactor the game engine which still a bunch functions bypassing each other, and breaking assertions and invariants.
+A lot of work here.
+ - (iii) Make it compile and work on every arch & OS.
+A lot of uninteresting work here.
+ - (iv) Refine the DSLs.
+ - (v) Make the airteapot work.
+ - (vi) Make the ice map work.
+ - (vii) Develop many side tools (maps design, 3DS, etc.)
+ - (viii) Fix & improve the current narrative (when the game engine won't be based on a jenga-tower design, it should be easier to expand the narrative).

+That said, once again, the game is not being currently developed.
+Do not expect any improvement for the upcoming next twenty years.

+For information, when we presented the game at the InterENS, the game was a jenga-tower.
+It's so much better now.

+Thanks!! :smile:

+And we all love you. :kissing_heart: